 Additional Support Services: Advocacy and Legal Supports

-Another powerful coping strategy for families affected by intellectual disabilities (intellectual development disorder, formerly mental retardation) is advocacy.
-Advocacy refers to actions that are taken on behalf of an individual or group to promote their welfare and rights.
+Another powerful coping strategy is advocacy.
+Advocacy refers to actions that are taken on behalf of someone else to promote their welfare and rights.
 Thus, an advocate is someone who argues or pleads for another person's cause.
-In the context of intellectual disability care, advocates serve as a voice for people with intellectual disabilities who cannot easily advocate for themselves.
+Advocates serve as a voice for people with intellectual disabilities who cannot easily advocate for themselves.

-The Arc is the nation's largest non-professional advocacy group for people with intellectual and developmental disabilities and their families.
-The Arc was initially formed by an ordinary group of parents who had children with intellectual disabilities back in the 1950s.
+The Arc is the nation's largest non-professional advocacy group for people with intellectual disabilities.
+An ordinary group of parents with intellectually disabled children formed The Arc in the 1950s.
 It has since become a powerful political force offering many family services.
 Among these services, The Arc functions to educate families about intellectual disabilities.
 It serves as a clearinghouse for distributing information about intellectual disability.
 The Arc provides information about the resources available in each state.
-Parents can find local support groups, and access information that enables them to be their child's best advocate.
+Parents can find local support groups, and access information that helps them to be their child's best advocate.
 The Arc also serves as a community resource for family support, political advocacy, and public education.